ohduran/ohduran.github.io/_includes/index-description.md

-I'm a Software Engineer a Data Science mentor and an avid reader.
+I'm a Software Engineer, a Data Science mentor and an avid reader.

 This site hosts articles on [Technology](/subjects/technology), [Science](/subjects/science), [books I've read](/reading), and other [essays](/subjects/articles).